rensimlab/rensimlab.github.io/index.md

 The Renaissance Simulations simulate high redshift galaxy formation in three zoom-in regions within a single comoving volume 40 Mpc on a side: a high density region "Rarepeak", a region of average density "Normal", and a low density region "Void".
-The image illustrates this.
+The image to the right illustrates this.
 Multiple simulations of each region were carried out varying the treament of the Lyman-Werner UV radiation which influences the molecular hydrogen chemistry and cooling in primordial minihalos.
 The choices are: